vijayvulava/czs/_sources/12SoilOverview.md

 Basic sequence of soil horizons.
 Note that only some horizons may be present in any given location due to the soil formation factors specific to that location.
 Image source: [A Soil Profile | Natural Resources Conservation Service (usda.gov)](https://www.nrcs.usda.gov/resources/education-and-teaching-materials/a-soil-profile)
 ```

-In the video below Rebecca Lybrand of the University of Arizona, Professor Ray Weil of University of Maryland, and Professor John Graveel of Purdue University presents different soil horizons on a soil outcrop and lab monoliths.
+In the video below, Rebecca Lybrand of the University of Arizona, Professor Ray Weil of the University of Maryland, and Professor John Graveel of Purdue University present different soil horizons on a soil outcrop and lab monoliths.

 <div class="container">